19 Actors Who Took Roles That They Proooooobably Shouldn't Have

 When Laurence Olivier (a white man) played Othello, a famous black character in Shakespeare's catalogue, in Othello, which he wore blackface for and adopted a camp accent.

-When Nat Wolff (a Jewish man) played Light, a Japanese character, in Death Note.
+When Nat Wolff (a white man) played Light, a Japanese character, in Death Note.

 When Rooney Mara (a white woman) played Tiger Lily, a Native American character, in Pan.